Faceless YouTube channel ideas: 25 that pay in 2026

 The three filters that separate paying ideas from dead ones

-3. Originality risk.
-YouTube's channel monetization policies exclude reused and mass-produced content.
+- Originality risk.
+YouTube excludes reused and mass-produced content from monetization, and its 2025 policy rename made the target explicit (covered in the next section).
 Compilation-style ideas fail review constantly; narrated, scripted formats pass.

 An idea that clears two of three filters is a hobby.
 Three of three is a business.